WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/Contributing.md

 3. [Adding Boxes for Notes, Warnings, etc.](https://www.swift.org/documentation/docc/other-formatting-options)
 4. [Adding Images (with support for Dark Mode)](https://www.swift.org/documentation/docc/adding-images)

-Here are some additional notes
+Note that while it's possible to provide image variants at different resolutions and even for dark mode, most notes will probably just need a simple singular image.
+No need to overcomplicate things.

+### Getting Started

+The **first step** to edit or create notes is to **check out the WWDCNotes Git repository**.
+The easiest way to do this is to press the "Clone Repo in Xcode" button at the top of this page.
+Then, just confirm the `main` branch and choose the folder you want to clone it to.

+From there, there are two possible paths for you:

+1. If you **already know** which session you want to provide notes for, you can simply search for the session title by using `Cmd+Shift+O` in Xcode and open the note.
+We auto-generate a page for every session, so there should be at least an empty file with stubs.
+2. If you're looking for sessions that have no notes yet, check out [this page](TODO) which lists all uncovered sessions.

+If WWDC week just recently happened (= less than 2 weeks ago), then please additionally look into [this discussion](https://github.com/WWDCNotes/WWDCNotes/discussions/1) to avoid ongoing work in parallel on the same session.

+### Image Name & Format

+- Please avoid whitespaces in image file names.
+The web renderer doesn't handle them well.
+- Prefix your image file names with the year and number of the session, e.g. `WWDC23-10187`.
+- Avoid adding high-res PNG images.
+Prefer JPEG/WebP and resolutions up to 1600 pixels.

+> Tip: You can batch-convert images to JPEG (large) via the [Quick Actions menu in Finder](https://support.apple.com/en-us/guide/mac-help/mchl97ff9142/mac).

-### Structure & Length of Notes
+### Structure & Length

-Other than the technical requirements outlined above (which are a result of using DocC), there are no strict rules as to how notes should be taken and structured.
-Everyone learns differently, and everyone prioritizes things differently.
-So you should really just ask yourself what kind of note would you personally find most useful for this specific session, and just write that.
+Besides the technical requirements from using DocC, there are no strict rules for note-taking.
+Everyone learns and prioritizes differently.
+Focus on creating notes that you personally find useful for each session.

-While you could look into some of the existing notes to get inspired, please note that sessions are very different by their very nature.
-Some sessions are overview sessions covering many topics & APIs without going very deep.
-Other sessions are deep dives and you might actually skip a specific section while watching the video because that aspect is not relevant for you.
-(In that case, please document the skipped parts in the note so others can fill the gaps.)
-Some sessions aren't even targeted to developers only, but cover more general things like design or privacy considerations.
-And some sessions even are practical code-alongs.
+You can look at existing notes for inspiration, but remember that sessions vary.
+Some are broad overviews, while others are deep dives into specific topics.
+If you skip sections of a video because they're not relevant, document that in the notes so others can fill in the gaps.

-There is not **one** structure or length that makes sense for all notes.
-So don't feel like you have to follow a specific note taking style or stop after a specific length.
-Just do what you think would provide most benefits to yourself when reading your notes a few months later, that's probably also the best you can contribute for other people.
-This project is about creating **useful** notes.
-For most topics being short and concise is probably more useful than being overly detailed.
-But there might be exceptions even for that.
+There isn’t **one** right structure or length for all notes.
+Don’t feel obliged to follow a specific style or length.
+Create notes that will be most beneficial to you in the future, as this will likely be helpful to others too.
+The goal is to make **useful** notes.
+Generally, concise notes are more helpful than overly detailed ones, but there are exceptions.

 ### Guidelines

-Having this said, there are a few guidelines that make sure we we are hosting _notes_:
+Having this said, there are a few guidelines that make sure that what we are hosting are _notes_:

 - While quoting of individual phrases is fine, don't quote entire blocks of text.
-We don't want to copy the session scripts.
-- While taking individual screenshots of the sessions is fine to visualize concepts, avoid creating a picture book.
+- While taking individual screenshots of the sessions is fine, avoid creating a picture book.
-- While a personal opinion can help put things into perspective sometimes, stay close to what was actually presented.
+- While a short personal take can help clarify context, stay close to the session in general.
-- Avoid large files, such as high-res PNG images.
-Prefer JPEG/WebP format and resolutions up to 1600 pixels.

-> Tip: You can batch-convert images to JPEG (large) via the [Quick Actions menu in Finder](https://support.apple.com/en-us/guide/mac-help/mchl97ff9142/mac).

-TODO: complete article